telerik/winforms-docs/themes/using-a-default-theme-for-the-entire-application.md

 # Using a default theme for the entire application

 When your application has many and different controls, you may find it inconvenient to go through all the controls in order to set their __ThemeName__ property.
-For such cases, set the static ThemeResolutionService.__ApplicationThemeName__ property to a theme name:
+For such cases, set the static ThemeResolutionService.__ApplicationThemeName__ property to a theme name in the form's constructor:

 #### Setting a theme for the entire application